marianna-kozanyiova/colorclourd-26-unlock-e2e-cx-w-d365-ci-workshop/lab01.md

 **Expected outcome**

-You have successfully accessed `CI-D` and verified that:
+You have successfully accessed `CI-D` and we verified that:
 - The environment contains about 800 customers
 - All required data sources and tables are available
 - Unified customer profiles have been created